brian-guerrero/augie-catholic/src/pages/calendar/2018-08-07-chicago-mission-trip.md

 ---
 template: event
 title: Chicago Mission Trip
-date: Sep 29th 2018
+date: 2018-09-29
 startTime: '11:00AM'
 endTime: '5:00PM Sunday'
 location: 'Missionaries of Charity in Chicago, IL'
 ---

 Join fellow Augie students on an incredible trip working side by side with the Missionaries of Charity on the South-West Side of Chicago.

 ![null](/assets/mc-chicago.jpg)